webpy/webpy.github.com/form.md

 The form module of web.py allows the ability to generate html forms, get user input, and validate it before processing it or adding it to a database.

 The form module defines 2 primary classes: the Form class, and the Input class.
-Forms are instantiated with lists of inputs.
+Forms are instantiated with one or more inputs, and optional validators.
+Inputs are instantiated with a name variable, and optional arguments and validators.
 The Input class is subclassed into the following html inputs (html type in parens):

 * Textbox - free form single line input (input type="text")
 * Password - free form single line that hides input (input type="password")